wavemaker/docs/docs/studio/offerings/wme/observability/logs-aggregation/fluentd.md

 ---
-title: "Fluentd Tags"
+title: Fluentd Tags
-last_update: { author: "Krishna Rao Chintu" }
+last_update: { author: "WaveMaker" }
-id: "fluentd"
+id: fluentd
-sidebar_label: "fluentd tags"
+sidebar_label: fluentd tags
 ---
 ## Introduction

 Fluentd is an open source data collector, which lets you unify the data collection and consumption for a better use and understanding of data.